 Editor: I have not had the time to study the SOFA and MCC proposals or the several conflicting reports on this set of topics; while I have reservations about my own deciphering capacity on economic issues.
 An academic with a broad span of experience across several countries indicated to me this month that the discussions surrounding these two issues has been marked by writings that “[ignore] facts that are unfavorable to the case that is being made or willfully distorting facts or using outright lies”.

 He added: : ‘Unfortunately, this kind of unacceptable commentary is now common practice the world over and that includes some people in the highest levels of US government and academia.”

 To this caution I add Sam Samarasinghe’s[i] cautionary email note to me a few months back where he indicated that the USA’s governing order is complex and its various arms do not always work with one mind.[ii]

-Filed under accountability, american imperialism, centre-periphery relations, China and Chinese influences, commoditification, doctoring evidence, economic processes, export issues, governance, growth pole, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, slanted reportage, sri lankan society, the imaginary and the real, transport and communications, truth as casualty of war, welfare & philanthophy, world events & processes
+Filed under accountability, american imperialism, governance, Indian Ocean politics, landscape wondrous, military expenditure, military strategy, politIcal discourse, power politics, security, self-reflexivity, slanted reportage, Sri Lankan scoiety, the imaginary and the real, transport and communications, truth as casualty of war, unusual people, world events & processes

-Filed under accountability, British imperialism, centre-periphery relations, conspiracies, disparagement, foreign policy, governance, historical interpretation, landscape wondrous, life stories, LTTE, meditations, military strategy, politIcal discourse, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, truth as casualty of war, war reportage, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, China and Chinese influences, economic processes, foreign policy, governance, historical interpretation, Indian Ocean politics, landscape wondrous, law of armed conflict, military strategy, NGOs, politIcal discourse, power politics, Rajapaksa regime, Rajiv Gandhi, security, slanted reportage, sri lankan society, the imaginary and the real, transport and communications, truth as casualty of war, world events & processes